Bilberry: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Results from clinical studies on bilberry extracts encourage their use in humans for the treatment of peripheral vascular diseases, which may involve capillary fragility, permeability alterations, and chronic venous insufficiency of lower limbs, with doses ranging from 160 mg to 800 mg of bilberry extract per day.
-A study conducted on 568 patients with lower limb venous insufficiency demonstrated the ability of anthocyanosides to alleviate symptoms and improve microcirculation and lymphatic drainage.
+Results from clinical studies on bilberry extracts encourage their use in humans for the treatment of peripheral vascular diseases that may combine capillary fragility, altered permeability, and chronic venous insufficiency of the lower limbs, at doses ranging from 160 mg to 800 mg of bilberry extract per day.
+A study conducted on 568 patients suffering from venous insufficiency of the lower limbs showed the ability of anthocyanosides to make symptoms disappear and to improve microcirculation and lymphatic drainage.

 Usages associés